parrt/msds692/hw/pipeline.md

 In file `csv2xml.py`, write a small script that reads in the CSV using `getdata()` and then prints out the data in XML.
 It also must specifically use the tags I have above: `file`, `headers`, `data`, `record`.
 Note that the `when` tag and the others within a record are not hardcoded: they depend on the headers from the CSV input.

-Again, you can use the template engine [jinja2](http://jinja.pocoo.org/docs/2.9/) or just combine strengths manually to generate XML.
+Again, you can use the template engine [jinja2](http://jinja.pocoo.org/docs/2.9/) or just combine strings manually to generate XML.

 The program should read from standard input or from a filename parameter to the script (this is handled automatically for you by `getdata()`: